kundajelab/deeplift/README.md

 **Please be aware that figuring out optimal references is still an unsolved problem and we are actively working on a principled solution.
 Suggestions on good heuristics for different applications are welcome**

+Please also join the mailing list [here](https://groups.google.com/forum/#!forum/deeplift).
+We will use it to announce updates and answer questions.

 ## Table of contents

   * [Installation](#installation)